 Truly hidden in the Glen of Aherlow, there are no signposts that will lead you to these sites dedicated to St Berrihert (sometimes called Bernihardt).
 From the road, a stile takes you over the fence to the path lined with rushes.

-The kyle is made up of more than 75 pieces of stones — many beautifully carved — that have been stacked over three feet high.
-There is also a bullaun stone at the site which is a round stone that was used to grind herbs.
+The circular kyle is made up of more than 75 pieces of stones — many beautifully carved — that have been stacked over three feet high.
+There is also an ancient bullaun stone at the site which is a round stone that was used to grind herbs.
 A tree covered in prayer cloths grows inside the circle, and various tokens have been left in and around the stones by those wishing to leave behind something physical with their prayers.
 This site is believed to have been a graveyard for unbaptized children, and was likely a sacred pre-Christian site as well.

 Beyond the kyle, two small gates lead to the the well.
 Spend a few minutes looking into the spring-fed pool and you’ll see the pure water bubbling up from the ground.
 The trees around the well are also covered in prayer cloths and tokens.
 Cups have been tied to branches for those wishing to collect holy water.
 A rustic path circles the well and is used by the faithful as they pray.